 The best entry point is Caticlan Airport, with flights coming in from Manila, Clark, Cebu, and Davao.
 From the Caticlan Airport, it only takes a short 10- to 15-minute shuttle or tricycle ride to Caticlan Jetty Port, where pump boats await for your short ferry ride to Cagban Jetty Port in Boracay Island.

 Visitors can also take flights to Kalibo Airport in Aklan, which are cheaper than those landing at Caticlan, but it takes 2 hours to get from Kalibo to Caticlan.

 Those coming from Manila and Southern Luzon can reach Boracay via a 9-hour ferry ride from Batangas Pier.
 Land travel from Manila to Batangas Pier takes about 1.5 hours.
-Several bus companies also offer a direct Manila-Caticlan route through a Roll-On/Roll-Off (RORO) vessel, but with several transfers.
-Same instructions apply once visitors arrive at the Caticlan Jetty Port.
+Several bus companies also offer a direct Manila-Caticlan route through a Roll-On/Roll-Off (RORO) vessel but with several transfers.
+The same instructions apply once visitors arrive at the Caticlan Jetty Port.

 Upon arriving at Cagban Jetty Port, you will then ride a tricycle or your arranged shuttle service to take you to your hotel or any part of the island you wish to be dropped off.